Menstrual Cycle Phases and Why They Matter

 The average menstrual cycle is approximately 28 days long.
 However, our cycles can vary from month to month and may be anywhere between 24 and 38 days.
 If you struggle to keep track of where you’re at in your cycle, here are some things you may want to try:

-· Pay attention to your daily and weekly symptoms.
-Some of us ladies don’t really like to micromanage our lives with apps and calendars, and that’s totally OK!
+- Pay attention to your daily and weekly symptoms.
+Some of us ladies don’t really like to micromanage our lives with apps and calendars, and that’s totally okay!
 If you want a low-key way to keep track of your cycle, simply pay attention to your daily and weekly symptoms.
-Different phases of your cycle can cause different symptoms to pop up, such as sore boobs a few days before your period, changes in emotions, or fluctuations in your sleep patterns.
+Different phases of your cycle can cause different symptoms to pop up, such as sore breasts a few days before your period, changes in emotions, or fluctuations in your sleep patterns.
 If you consistently get the same symptoms during certain phases of your cycle, you can generally figure out which phase you’re in.

 No two people are exactly the same, so don’t worry if you prefer a different tracking method than your best friend.
 Once you find your tracking groove, that’s where you should hang out going forward.

 Now that we’ve covered the different phases of our monthly cycle, it’s time to discover the role our female hormones—including progesterone and estrogen—play in the whole process.
 As long as each hormone level is within the normal range and all hormones are pulling their weight at the right time, things go pretty smoothly.